marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 Socialist tend to somehow believe that a "Zionist" conspiracy are responsible for keeping the greedy "oppressive" capitalist world order running.
 Often longing for a more "compassionate" world order, without "Zionists" (Jews), and therefore no capitalism.
 To them, what is hindering the emergence of Socialist world order are the "Zionists".

+#### Alliance with muslims

-And nowadays the left is collaborating with the Arab Muslims in condemning and seeking to delegitimize Israel as a supposed occupier of "Palestinian" land.
+Nowadays the left is collaborating with the Arab Muslims in condemning and seeking to delegitimize Israel as a supposed occupier of "Palestine".
 Leading to a lot of the antisemitic tropes that we have mentioned here becoming apparent.

+Both socialists and many muslims, certainly islamists, believe that Jews are evil, greedy and spreading immorality, in effect hindering their ideal world order coming into being.
+Though they have very different views on what is the end goal - in what their utopia really is.

+It's an unholy alliance, that would lead to someone betray the other.
+And it has happened before, during the revolution in Iran.
+It wasn't the socialists that won.

 ## How do you spot antisemitism?

 The most notable characteristic of antisemitism is that it targets Jews as a group.
 That makes it a kind of racism, although special because it is so persistent across time.

 Antisemitism may express itself by someone targeting, accusing, or showing contempt for an individual because they are Jewish.
-This is far more common that accusing the entire group.
+It is far more common than directly accusing the entire group.
 But nowadays people might say they condemn antisemitism, but claiming they are against Zionism - i.ex.
 Israel.
 Not realizing how that affects Jewish people.

 In practice, even the most well-intentioned "anti-Zionists" are antisemitic, because none of them consider the consequences for Jews - nor do they consider their human rights.